francolynn/TicketReservation/README.md

 Notes
 -----
-  - The program showcases many aspects and tools of the C++ language; These include:
+  -The program showcases many aspects and tools of the C++ language; These include:
   -Doubly linked lists to store seating information
   -The use of overloaded operators to provide linked lists "indexing"
   -Classes